 6.5 There are no major infrastructure schemes affecting this parish (and included on what is known as the 'Regulation 123 List').
-But, there will be opportunities to invest CIL funds and, at present, the following have been suggested:
+But, there will be opportunities to invest CIL funds and it is proposed to prioritise investment in new biodiversity projects like hedgerow replanting.
+In the absence of the District Council operating a formal biodiversity offsetting scheme, these projects will help compensate for the acknowledged loss of some biodiversity value as a result of the site allocation policies of the BCSNP (as detailed in Policy BCS12).